Extract fields from file headers

 How automatic header-based field extraction works

-When you enable automatic header-based field extraction for a specific source or source type, Splunk scans it for header field information, which it then uses for field extraction.
+When you enable automatic header-based field extraction for files from a specific source or source type, Splunk scans each file for header field information, which it then uses for field extraction.
 If a source has the necessary header information, Splunk extracts fields using delimiter-based key/value extraction.

-Splunk does this at index time by changing the source type of the incoming data to
+Splunk does this just prior to indexing by changing the source type of the incoming data to

 [original_sourcetype]-N, where N is a number).
 Next, it creates a stanza for this new source type in